 - Tapperiet Brus I visited this place every day of my trip!
 It has a wide selection of beer, great music, and tasty food!
 The vibe is casual, hip, and comfortable.
 They open at noon and start serving food at 3 pm on weekdays, and brunch on weekends at 11 am!
 They serve an upscale bar food menu that I highly recommend!

 Best of Where to Drink for Solo Female Traveler

 - Noho located in the meatpacking district offers inventive cocktails in a trendy environment.
 You can also come hungry, as this place does serve food.

 - Mikkeller & Friends is where all the good beer comes from in Copenhagen!
 Because they have multiple locations to choose from, you should be able to find one no matter where you are.
 I have had the pleasure of drinking in a bar located in Vesterbro.
-This venue is cozy and very cool, located in the basement level of a residential building.
-Great lighting, music and the best beer in the city.
+This venue is cozy and very relaxed, located in the basement level of a residential building: great lighting, music, and the best beer in the city.

 - Vinhanen is for female solo travelers that are also wine lovers and should be on your list!
 Because quality wine doesn’t have to come with the crazy price.
-Cozy and sleek venue, located just across the bridge in Nørrebro!
+The cozy and sleek venue, located just across the bridge in Nørrebro!

 Where to Stay in Copenhagen for 3 Days?

 If you only have a few days, you want to make sure to pick the most conveniently located accommodations.
 This city has some of the swankiest hotels in the world!
 For Copenhagen, you could spend hours of in-depth research.
 Luckily, if you have ended here, a fellow single woman traveling shares a list of top choices below: